opensquare-network/paid-qa/README.md

 # Paid QA

-OpenSquare Paid-QA is an on-chain Paid Q&A platform that allow user to create topics and fund the valuable answers.
+OpenSquare Paid-QA is a paid Q&A platform that allow user to create topics and fund the valuable answers.
+It saves users' collaboration interactions to blockchain and stores collaboration content to IPFS.
-This repository is the nodejs implementation of the [OpenSquare QA Specification](https://github.com/opensquare-network/qa-spec).
+This repository is the Node.js implementation of the [OpenSquare QA Specification](https://github.com/opensquare-network/qa-spec) standard 1.0.

 # Code structure

 The code is organized with [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) and make sure yarn is installed before running it.
-There are 9 packages `backend-common`, `common`, `consts`, `node-api`, `scan`, `server`, `site`, `spec` and `ui` under the `packages` folder.
+There are 9 packages `backend-common`, `common`, `node-api`, `scan`, `server`, `site`, `spec` and `ui` under the `packages` folder.

 ## backend-common

-This package maintains the common DB model and business logic shared by `server` and `scan` pakcage.
+This package maintains the common database models and business logics shared by `server` and `scan` packages.

 ## common

-This package maintains the common UI utilities.
-Used by `site` package.
+This package maintains the common UI utilities, used by `site` package.

-## consts

-This package maintains the common constants.
-Used by `site` package.

 ## spec

-It implements the OpenSquare QA specification parser.
-Used by `server` and `site` packages.
+It implements several utility functions and classes to help decode/encode [qa-spec](https://github.com/opensquare-network/qa-spec) specification, used by `server` and `site` packages.

 ## ui

-The common OpenSquare styled UI components.
-Used by `site` package.
+It contains common OpenSquare styled UI components, used by `site` package and other collaboration products like [off-chain voting](https://github.com/opensquare-network/collaboration).

 ## scan

-It implements a Paid-QA remarks scanner that used to parse and store data from blockchain, and also to fetch and save related IPFS content to database.
+It implements a scanner which is used to scan the history [qa-spec](https://github.com/opensquare-network/qa-spec) related extrinsics on different substrate chains.
+It also provides scripts to fetch qa collaboration data from IPFS and sync it to business database.
+So the key components includes:

-- Provide a scanner to scan remarks from main and relay chains.
+- A scanner to scan remark/batch extrinsics from supported chains.
-- The IPFS data fetcher.
-- A business data syncer.
+- Scripts to fetch topic/answer content from IPFS and store to scan database.
+- Scripts to sync topic related data from scan database to business database.

 ## node-api

-This package maintains multiple [@polkadot/api](https://github.com/polkadot-js/api) instances or ethers [JsonRpcProvider](https://docs.ethers.io/v5/api/providers/jsonrpc-provider/)s for target chains in case of a single endpoint failure.
+This package maintains multiple [@polkadot/api](https://github.com/polkadot-js/api) instances for different chains in case of a single endpoint failure.
 It is in charge of interaction with chain nodes and provides restful apis for caller to fetch on-chain data.
 The apis include:

 - [chain]/remark/block/[blockHash]/extrinsic/[extrinsicIndex]: get the remark at a block extrinsic(by block hash and extrinsic index).
 - [chain]/remark/batchsend: submit answers by batch transactions to the chain.
 - [chain]/token/native/info: get native token metadata of the chain.
-- [chain]/token/[assetId]/info: get asset token metadata.
+- [chain]/token/[assetId]/info: get asset token metadata defined in Statemine/Statemint/Westmint assets pallet.
 - [chain]/token/[assetId]/[blockHash]/info: get asset token metadata at a block.

 ## server